sourcegraph/handbook/content/departments/engineering/teams/batch-changes/go-to-market/server-side/index.md

 #### How should issues with executors be escalated?

-Executors are beta, and we encounter very heterogenous customer setup, so it's exepcted that executor related questions will be escalated fast.
+Executors are beta, and we encounter a very heterogenous customer setup, so it's expected that executor-related questions will be escalated fast.
 Raise either via the normal channels, or in #wg-shipping-executors.